 Billecart – Salmon Brut Rosé NV – Billecart is a very established boutique winery producing excellent and consistent wines.
 Made from chardonnay, pinot noir and pinot meneur grapes this Champagne is a lovely pale salmon pink color.
 Delicate fruit on the palate with nice minerality.
 If you really want to impress someone take a bottle of this.
 Only serious wine aficionados and champagne drinkers have heard of it.
 Or people like me who go to a lot of tastings!

 Ruinart Rosé – Ruinart is the oldest producer of champagne and has a fascinating royal history.
-It was a favorite of Empress Josephine and the first champagne imported to the United States and personally presented to President Andrew Jackson.
+It was a favorite of Empress Josephine as well as the first champagne imported to the United States; it was personally presented to President Andrew Jackson.